Drive (2011 film): Critical response

 Review aggregator Rotten Tomatoes reports an approval rating of 93% based on 270 reviews, and an average rating of 8.30/10.
 The site's critical consensus states, "With its hyper-stylized blend of violence, music, and striking imagery, Drive represents a fully realized vision of arthouse action."
-Metacritic, another review aggregator, gave it a score of 78 out of 100, based on 43 critics, indicating "generally favorable reviews".
+Metacritic, another review aggregator, gave it a score of 79 out of 100, based on 43 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 It was one of the highest-ranked, and most-featured, films on critics' year-end top 10 lists.
-It ranked as fourth-best film of the year, behind The Tree of Life, The Artist, and Melancholia on Metacritic's tally of top 10 lists.
+It ranked as the fourth-best film of the year, behind The Tree of Life, The Artist, and Melancholia on Metacritic's tally of top 10 lists.
 Drive was picked as the best film of the year by: Peter Travers of Rolling Stone, Richard Roeper of the Chicago Sun-Times, James Rocchi of BoxOffice, Joshua Rothkopf of Time Out (New York), Neil Miller of Film School Rejects, Mark Russell of The Oregonian, and a staff critic from Empire magazine.

 The writers for the film magazine Empire listed Drive as their number one film of 2011.
 Peter Travers of Rolling Stone gave the film 4 out of 4 stars, declaring that Drive was "a brilliant piece of nasty business," and that "Refn is a virtuoso, blending tough and tender with such uncanny skill that he deservedly won the Best Director prize at Cannes."
 Travers also said, "Prepare to be blown away by Albert Brooks.
 Brooks' performance, veined with dark humor and chilling menace (watch him with a blade), deserves to have Oscar calling."
 The Wall Street Journal's Joe Morgenstern also praised Brooks's performance, calling his villainous performance "sensational."
 James Rocchi of The Playlist gave the film an "A" letter grade, and wrote that "Drive works as a great demonstration of how, when there's true talent behind the camera, entertainment and art are not enemies but allies."
 Rocchi placed Drive as his number one film of 2011.